-The University of Maine at Farmington Early Childhood Education major is a high quality program with extensive experiences in children’s settings.
+The University of Maine at Farmington Early Childhood Education major is a high-quality program offering extensive experiences in children’s settings.
 It has earned a national reputation for preparing highly qualified teachers.

-You can choose one of three Early Childhood Education options:
+Choose one of three Early Childhood Education certification options:

 - Early Education and Care Option (non-certification) prepares you to work with children birth to age 5 and their families.
 You select a specialization of your choosing.